How to make Word documents accessible

 Colour in documents

-Text and images in documents must have a good colour contrast ratio to be seen clearly by most people.
-This includes for:
+Text and images in documents must have enough contrast to be clearly visible for most people.
+This includes:

 • normal and large text

-• non-text content in informative images and interactive components, like form fields
+• non-text content in informative images (charts and diagrams) and interactive components (like form fields)

-Decorative images and logos do not need accessible colour contrast.
+Decorative images and logos do not need to meet colour contrast requirements.

 Normal and large text

-• use colour alone to display information, like using red text to show something is important
+• do not use colour alone to show meaning, for example, red text to show importance

 Non-text content

-An informative image could be a line chart where there must be good contrast between the:
+For example, a line chart must have good contrast between the:

 • lines and background colours